Thursday 12th to Saturday 14th July, then Wednesday 18th to Saturday 21st July 2018

 Okay, so this summer is my 20th anniversary directing for the Bench Theatre.
 In that time I've directed 16 main house shows and a scattering of one act plays for both Supernova and our entries to the Totton Festival of Drama.
 Directing was something I never really set out to do.
 It looked like an awful lot of hard work and you didn't even get to enjoy the bow at the end!
 Why would you want to do that???

-However, the more plays I acted in I found myself thinking of other directors 'Oooh no, I wouldn't have done it like tha' and 'Oooh no, I wouldn't have cast them as that' and more frequently 'Why doesn't anyone pitch a play like (insert play name here) as we would do that brilliantly'.
+However, the more plays I acted in I found myself thinking of other directors 'Oooh no, I wouldn't have done it like that' and 'Oooh no, I wouldn't have cast them as that' and more frequently 'Why doesn't anyone pitch a play like (insert play name here) as we would do that brilliantly'.
 And so I came to the reluctant conclusion that I would have to pitch 'that' play and then I would be able to 'cast' it how I wanted and 'do' it how I believed it should be.

 If anyone has ever read one of my director's rambles before, you know that I frequently retire from directing and swear I'm never going to do another one.
 Because: 1) It is a lot of hard work and, 2) you really don't get to enjoy the bow at the end!!